Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

 \subsection{Hilbert space of configurations}

-A quantum configuration of a QTM is not a simple configuration as the ones of a TM, but a weighted superposition of configurations: a vector of the Hilbert space $\ell^2(\GConf)$, where $\GConf$ is a suitable set of simple configurations as the plain ones defined above.
+We will see in the following that a quantum configuration of a QTM cannot be simply a plain configuration, but it must be a weighted superposition of configurations: a vector of the Hilbert space $\ell^2({\mathcal C})$, where ${\mathcal C}$ is a set of configurations, like the plain ones defined above.

 We recall that, for any denumerable set $\B$, $\ell^2(\B)$ is the Hilbert space of square summable $\B$-indexed sequences of complex numbers